grantnelson-wf/dartCompTest/results/Trial1.md

 Residual     0.045341  4.0        NaN       NaN
 ```

-There is significant evidence to reject the null hypothesis that there is no difference between file and library deps,
+There is significant evidence to reject the null hypothesis.
+The null hypothesis is that there is no difference between File_Dep and Library_Dep treatments when building after deleting the `build` folder.
-meaning that file and library deps likely take a different amount of time to build for the current configuration.
+Meaning that file and library deps likely take a different amount of time to build for the current configuration.